VPNLirvine/trEYEcopa/README.md

 edfImport further requires you to install [SR Research's EDF API](https://www.sr-research.com/support/thread-13.html).

 Some analyses make use of functions from Matlab's `Image Processing Toolbox`.

+We also use Christof Koch's [Saliency Toolbox](https://github.com/DirkBWalther/SaliencyToolbox) as a submodule - please run `git submodule update --init --recursive` to download.